May

 James continued down to Swarth Fell, I followed, arriving almost too low after the long crossing, but managed to get up.
 It wasn't long before the sun breaking through relaesed a good thermal to base.
 James led off after reaching base first and I followed about five minutes later and a k behind.
 We were alraedy split up.

 Staying high I passed over Baugh Fell, then Ayegill Pike where another climb kept me at base.
 James got stuck here for a spell and I carried on.
 The day had settle into strong, often rough climbs, followed by long periods of bad sink - so height could quickly be winding off.
-I seemed high as I reached the moors in front of Barkin - then it got a bit fraught, alot of height vanished and I turned 90 degrees and headed for the NE bowl of Barkin.
-I expected a soaring session, but instead ran into the best thermal of the day - smooth, strongh and all the way to base 4,700'.
+I seemed high as I reached the moors in front of Barkin - then it got a bit fraught, a lot of height vanished so I turned 90 degrees and headed for the NE bowl of Barkin.
+I expected a soaring session, but instead ran into the best thermal of the day - smooth, strong and all the way to base 4,700'.

 The climbs were good if a bit rough after that, down the Lune and passing Kirkby Lonsdale.
 I had a goal at Garstang and so heading east (a bit crosswind) would have been the sensible route.
 However, I was getting (irrationally?) spooked by the turbulence and just ploughed on.